RubyRondina/Foreign-Aid/README.md

 A better measure of ODA on recipients is how much it contributes to the country's GNI % (ie percentage of Gross National Income).

-The chart below shows which country\'92s ODA went the furthest in contributing to their Gross National Income for that year.
+The chart below shows which country's ODA went the furthest in contributing to their Gross National Income for that year.
 These are mostly countries in the midst of / recovering from war, or very small and remote island states like Tuvalu in the South Pacific.

 ![RecipientsinGNI](https://github.com/RubyRondina/Foreign-Aid/blob/main/Visuals/TopRecipientsInPercentOfGNI.png)

 The chart above lists the top ODA Recipients in percentage of GNI.

-You can click [here](https://public.tableau.com/app/profile/ruby.rondina/viz/ForeignAide/Story1) to see the **full list of top recipients in percentage of GNI by rank.**
+You can click [here](https://public.tableau.com/app/profile/ruby.rondina/viz/ForeignAide_16417085747160/Dashboard5) to see the **full list of top recipients in percentage of GNI by rank.**

 <br>